-How much does a Workers Compensation Administrator earn in the United States?
-The average Workers Compensation Administrator salary in the United States is $69,548 as of January 31, 2019, but the range typically falls between $58,381 and $79,739.
+How much does a Workers Compensation Administrator make in the United States?
+The average Workers Compensation Administrator salary in the United States is $69,939 as of April 27, 2019, but the range typically falls between $58,713 and $80,187.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.